 InVideo is a freemium tool that offers a full-featured free version with watermarked videos.
 The watermark is pretty subtle (just a small InVideo logo in the bottom right-hand corner of the screen) so this version is very usable, although you can expect a lot of upsells.

 InVideo is quite a bit different from others on this list as it’s a completely web-based tool.
 This is handy if you want to be able to access and edit your projects from anywhere, without having to use an app or desktop client.
 And it means that while the monthly price is fairly high, you won’t have to worry about purchasing separate licenses for multiple PCs as is the case with some other software.

 The interface is intuitive and will enable you to create professional-looking videos quickly and easily.
 The suite of tools available does differ from other video editing software.
 The focus here is on templates (think Canva but for video) of which there are more than 3,000.
 There’s also a choice of over a million photos and videos from Storyblocks and Shutterstock (use up to 300 per month).
-Of course, you have the option to upload your own media too.
-Both free and basic premium plans allow for the export of up to 60 HD video exports per month.
+Newer additions include automated text-to-speech, AI script generation, and background-removal tools.

 You can add voice overs, music, text, customized branding, stickers, effects, shapes, and enhancers (such as collage layouts and masks).
 A standout feature is the text-to-video option which lets you quickly convert text (for example, a blog post) into a polished video.
 InVideo makes it easy to collaborate on projects and share videos to various platforms.
 That said, it is missing some editing features you’ll find in others on this list such as a built-in recorder and options like transitions, deshake, and denoise.